tincubeth/doc/README.md

 ### Why? <a id="why"></a>

 Ethereum (as most blockchains) has a privacy problem.
 This needs to be attacked on multiple fronts.
-One of them was described by [Péter Szilágyi at DevCon4](https://www.youtube.com/watch?v=J1JenTo7oLE) If you are not aware of the full extend of the problem (e.g. you think mixers would solve the problem completely) Please watch this talk before reading on.
+One of them was described by [Péter Szilágyi at DevCon4](https://www.youtube.com/watch?v=J1JenTo7oLE) If you are not aware of the full extend of the problem (e.g. thing having some zk in your stack would solve the problem completely) Please watch this talk before reading on.
 For a wider scope look at the problem and modivation I also suggest the talk by [Cory Doctorow at DevCon4](https://www.youtube.com/watch?v=JE4yoU6ssi8).
 These talks outlined the problem.
 The talk [INCUBED - A trustless incentivized decentralized remote node network by Christoph Jentzsch"](https://www.youtube.com/watch?v=Ig42qQHHI1Q) carried part of the solution.
 Already suggested way back [at Ethereum Magicians](https://ethereum-magicians.org/t/incubed-servers-as-onion-services/1798).
 But this [Flyig Circuit](https://flyingcircuit.com) was the perfect chance to dive into this.
+**TinCubETH** intents to be the **second best thing** you can do for your privacy.
+The best will still be running your own FullNode (which unfortunately is infeasible on e.g. phones for most chains)

 ### What? <a id="what"></a>

 This project intends to build one building block towards a solution.
 The specific problem this project tries to focus on is to reduce the amount of metadata leakage.
-E.g. combined with mixers this can provide some more anonymity than the current state of the art.
+E.g. combined with zktechnology this can provide some more anonymity than the current state of the art.
+Protecting your data on chain with zk technology is only one part of the medal.
+You are still not fully protected if you leak so much metadata on the way that you can still be deanonymized.
-It wants to do this by combinding onion services (most know them from Tor) with INCUBED.
+It wants to do this by combining onion services (most know them from Tor) with INCUBED.
 You basically get minimal verification services with an extra option for anonymity.
 In e.g. wallet UIs there can then be 2 settings exposed to the users (e.g. via a slider) - one for the security desired and one for the desired anonymity.
 Both are trade-offs.
 More security will cost you more and more anonymity might also cost you more and also make things slower.
 The slider for security sets a value to INCUBED via:
 ```java
 setMinDeposit(long val);